ryanMHughes/dbman-final/readme.txt

 The data.sql assumes that the data.csv file is at '/var/lib/mysql-files/data.csv' IF YOU ARE STORING IT SOMEWHERE ELSE PLEASE UPDATE THE PATH!!
 It is at the top of the data.sql file.
 Thank you & sorry for the hassle!

+Also we've been running our code with:

+mvn spring-boot:run -Dspring-boot.run.jvmArguments='-Dserver.port=8081'

+I'd recommend doing the same